Full disclosure: I thought I would really dislike Dubai.

 My husband and I were looking for a cheap-ish vacation somewhere hot.
-As we know a lot of people in Dubai and as I have never been, Andrew suggested we go there, stay at some friends and make it a beach-vacation.
-At the time I had a lot of prejudices against Dubai, it would be artificial, polluted, busy and overall not very relaxing.
-Anyway, as our budget was limited* and I couldn’t come up with anything else I followed Andrew’s lead and hop on an Emirates plane to the city of sand.
+As we know a lot of people in Dubai and I have never been before, Andrew suggested we go there, stay at some friends’ and make it a beach-vacation.
+At the time I had a lot of prejudices against Dubai, it would be artificial, polluted, busy and overall not very relaxing or charming.
+Anyway, as our budget was limited* and I couldn’t come up with anything else so I reluctantly followed Andrew’s lead and hop on an Emirates plane to the city of sand.

-*Note to the Londoners – flight to and from Dubai are not very expensive and there are plenty each day.
+*Note to the Londoners – flight to and from Dubai are not very expensive and there are many each day.

-It was, and hard for me to admit, breathtaking!
+It was (hard for me to admit) breathtaking!

-The afternoon of day one was dedicated to swimming and napping, followed by a tasty steak in one of the hotel’s restaurants around.
-And of course another million pictures of the view were taken once back at our friend.
-I mean that view…
+The afternoon of day one was spent swimming and napping, followed by a tasty steak in one of the hotel’s restaurants around.
+Of course, another million pictures of the nighttime view were taken once back at our friend.
+I mean that look at this…

 We woke up on the second day, bright and early and headed to the beach right by the Marina.
 The water in the Persian Gulf is ridiculously turquoise and the sand whiter than white.
 Also good to note that the water is at ‘bath temperature’ so no hesitation here, even the least brave people like me can just jump in!

-After a few hours splashing around and burning in the sun we headed back to get ready for a desert safari.
-I looked around a bit for the best company to go with and decided to book the Sundowner experience with Emirates.
+After a few hours splashing around in the water and burning in the sun we headed back home to get ready for a desert safari.
+I did my research for the best company to go with and decided to book the Sundowner experience with Emirates.
 Maybe not the most authentic (Jordan is the place to go if that is what you are after, more info here) but really well organised and very entertaining!

-We were the firsts to be picked up and went to find the rest of our group, in the process drove to different hotels, one involving real size golden horses.
+We were the firsts to be picked up and went to find the rest of our group.
+In the process, we drove to different hotels, one involving real size golden horses.
 Because, why not?

 Once our group was complete we headed to the desert and made some friends on the way!

-We eventually arrived to the camp where we were given a presentation on the desert life, Bedouins and falcons training.
+We eventually arrived at the camp where we were given a presentation on the desert life, Bedouins and falcons training.
 Just seeing that beautiful bird flying around and hunting worth the trip!

-After all these adventures, we stopped in another camp for dinner, served with a side of belly dancing and a mandatory shisha.
+After all these adventures, we stopped at another camp for dinner, served with a side of belly dancing and a mandatory shisha.

-We headed home late at night with shoes full of sands and heads full of stars.
+We headed home late that night with shoes full of sands and heads full of stars.

 Overall some great experiences, and I was slowly but surely falling for Dubai… More adventures in the next episode!